OpenTwinCities/opentwincities.github.com/_posts/2015-02-22-geocode-projects.md

 their problem and their users.
 Thus, the team spent time defining what an "event" is, looking at sites like EventBrite and What's up 612 for inspiration, and a lot of brainstorming.
-The team then organized everything they found and came up with into various sets of principles, needs, and wants for thier application.
+The team then organized everything they found and came up with into various sets of principles, needs, and wants for their application.

 With user experience ideas in order, prototyping began.
 Continuing their focus